max397574/ignis-nvim/README.md

 These are my configurations for nvim
 TODO:

-fix some formatting
+-fix some formatting
-try use seperate files
+-try use seperate files